vifactor/repostat/README.md

 Python3-compatible Git repository analyser and HTML-report generator with [nvd3](http://nvd3.org/) -driven interactive metrics visualisations.

-**May not work with Python 3.9+!** See https://github.com/vifactor/repostat/issues/198

 Initially, a fork of [gitstats](https://github.com/hoxu/gitstats) tool.

 ---